The SEEP Network

 After all, it is rare for new ideas and insights to turn into successful programs on the first try.
 Even tested approaches don't always go as planned.
 Failure happens.
 The question is: How do we fail intelligently?
 How do we create space for innovation, build resilience, and harness the productive potential of our failures?

-In this interactive plenary discussion, participants will explore what intelligent failure means in their context, participate in hands-on activities and engage and learn with peers to discover easy ways to apply intelligent failure practices that align with organizational needs.
-Participants will walk away with tangible skills, insights, and actions that help them and their organizations fail better.
+In this interactive plenary discussion, participants explored what intelligent failure means in their context, participated in hands-on activities, engaged and learned with peers to discover easy ways to apply intelligent failure practices that align with organizational needs.

 |Ashley Good||James Haga|